 Allergic reactions to Andrographis paniculata

-The ASCIA website article on Adverse Reactions to Complementary and Alternative Medicine has been updated to include information about Andrographis paniculata.
+The ASCIA FAQ for patients and carers on Adverse Reactions to Complementary and Alternative Medicine has been updated to include information about Andrographis paniculata.
 This herb is commonly used in Indian and Chinese medicine and is known as the 'king of bitters'.

 Since 2019, the Therapeutic Goods Administration (TGA) has received more than 200 reports of severe allergic reactions (anaphylaxis) and/or hypersensitivity reactions to medicines containing andrographis, including a report of fatal anaphylaxis in June 2024.
 More information is available on the TGA website.